ch0m5/Game-Design-Pillars/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Art_of_Game_Design.jpg" width="645"/>
 </p>
 *Schell's scheme that relates all of his design topics.
-A must-read for any current or future Game Designer.*
+A must-read for a Game Designer.*

 And on a different publication, [The 13 Basic Principles of Gameplay Design](https://www.gamasutra.com/view/feature/132341/the_13_basic_principles_of_.php) by [Matt Almer](https://www.linkedin.com/in/allmer/), he creates his own version of the [12 Principles of Animation](https://www.youtube.com/watch?v=uDqjIdI4bF4), and many of share the same name, but they're all applied to gameplay design.
 This 13 principles are **specific and straight to the point**, something to always have in mind when deciding how each feature will be implemented into the game and how it will relate with others already present.

 ## The Guide
 ### 1. Create a Unique Experience
-* Focus on what emotions you want to transmit, how must the player **feel** while playing the game.
+* Focus on the emotions you want to transmit, how must the player **feel** in each moment.
-* While brainstorming, think of one idea or feature that you game would have that **no other does**.
+* While brainstorming, think of one feature that you game would have that **no other does**.
 * Establish the most important features of the game and a **creative direction** to follow.
 * The ideas must **resonate** with you, they must sound fun.
 Check if they feel like you expected them to do from a **practical standpoint** by prototyping and testing the idea.